Hyrical/Pigeon/README.md

 # Pigeon
-Pigeon is an open source util for the MineStom Minecraft core providing easy scoreboards and nametags!
+Pigeon is an open source utility for the MineStom Minecraft core providing easy scoreboards, nametags and menus!